LosCAPPos/EarlyEducationProject/README.md

 ![Center Optimization](images/Dash_ModelSim.jpeg)

 ### <span style="color:maroon;"> How to Run our Model </span>
 Our Scripts are all saved within the analysis folder in our Early Education Repository.
-Once the repository is clones, this can be run from your Terminal, with a few requirements beforehand.
+Once the repository is clone, this can be run from your Terminal, with a few requirements beforehand.

 Firstly, you must run `poetry install` to ensure you have the right packages.